Aechrok/envy/README.md

 #### Cloud Secrets Manager
 Google Secrets are versioned so you will need to know the version of the key that you are looking for.
 ENVy will default to version 1 if none is provided.

-Environments are stored as a single JSON object within a AWS Secrets Manager secret.
+Environments are stored as a single JSON object within a Google Secrets Manager secret.
+ENVy will grab the first version of the key unless otherwise specified using the flag `--google-version-id`.

 ```json
 {